DWesl/py-toeplitz/README.rst

   8192.0   28.5±0ms          613±0ms           34.0±0ms    18.9±0ms        4.55±0ms         4.48±0ms
  16384.0   122±0ms           2.34±0s           620±0ms     489±0ms         12.1±0ms         14.9±0ms
 ========= ========== ======================== ========== ============ ================== =============

+CPython 3.6 with Cython 0.29.5, NumPy 1.16.6, and SciPy 1.2.3.
+ConvolveToeplitz and FFTToeplitz may be faster with the recent FFT improvements in NumPy.